Basilica of Our Lady, Tongeren: History

 The construction of the present church choir began in 1240.
-The basilica was built in the Gothic style, according to the local interpretation of the Gothic Brabant, in the thirteenth century.
-The nave, transept and side chapels were added between the thirteenth and fifteenth centuries.
+The basilica was built in the Gothic style, according to the local interpretation of the Brabantine Gothic, in the 13th century.
+The nave, transept and side chapels were added between the 13th and 15th centuries.

 The original Romanesque bell tower was replaced by the current Gothic tower, measuring 64 meters high, built between 1442 and 1541.

 The interior of the basilica houses the image of Our Lady of Tongeren, dating from 1475.
 The treasure is in the old chapter and includes one of the richest collections of Catholic religious art in Belgium.

-In 1931 the church was raised to the rank of basilica.
+In 1931, the church was raised to the rank of basilica.

 In 1999, the belfry of the basilica was inscribed on the UNESCO World Heritage List as a part of the Belfries of Belgium and France site, as testimony to its importance in civic (rather than religious) functions (like its role as a watch-tower) and its Gothic architecture.